nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 ##### 5) Confluent to Power BI connection

-- Look into Confluent and create cluster, env., topic
 - Scenario of online shop: datagen prices and product
 - For now visualize all incoming changes in dashboard: Power BI, setup account
 - Power BI setup API and dashboard with tiles